Intramuscular myxomas are a rare benign type of soft tissue myxoma that is mesenchymal in origin.

 - intra-tumoral cysts may be present in a small proportion of cases

-- pseudocapsule, perilesional/rim of fat and perilesional edema may be present
+- pseudocapsule, perilesional/rim of fat and perilesional edema may be present with bright cap sign 11,12

 - T1: hypointense to muscle